Eliot Spitzer

-Eliot Laurence Spitzer (born June 10, 1959) is an American politician and attorney.
-A member of the Democratic Party, he was the 54th governor of New York from 2007 until his resignation in 2008.
+Eliot Laurence Spitzer (born June 10, 1959) is an American politician and attorney who served as the 54th governor of New York from 2007 until his resignation in 2008 after a prostitution scandal.
+A member of the Democratic Party, he was also the 63rd attorney general of New York from 1999 to 2006.

-Spitzer was born in New York City, attended Princeton University, and earned his Juris Doctor degree from Harvard.
+Born in the Bronx, Spitzer attended Princeton University and earned his Juris Doctor degree from Harvard Law School.
 He began his career as an attorney in private practice with New York law firms before becoming a prosecutor with the office of the New York County (Manhattan) District Attorney.
-From 1999 to 2006, he was the Attorney General of New York, earning a reputation as the "Sheriff of Wall Street" for his efforts to curb corruption in the financial services industry.
-Spitzer was elected Governor of New York in 2006 by the largest margin of any candidate, but his tenure lasted less than two years after it was uncovered he patronized a prostitution ring.
-He resigned immediately following the scandal, and his lieutenant governor, David Paterson, served the rest of his term.
+Spitzer defeated Republican incumbent Dennis Vacco in 1998 to become state attorney general, earning a reputation as the "Sheriff of Wall Street" for his efforts to curb corruption in the financial services industry.
+He was elected governor of New York in 2006 by the largest margin of any candidate, but his tenure lasted less than two years after it was uncovered he patronized a prostitution ring.
+He resigned immediately following the scandal, with the remainder of his term served by David Paterson, his lieutenant governor.

-Since leaving the governorship, Spitzer worked as a television host and an adjunct instructor at City College of New York, along with engaging in real estate activity and making private investments in a start-up company.
-He sought the office of New York City Comptroller in 2013, but he lost the Democratic nomination to Scott Stringer.
+Since leaving the governorship, Spitzer has worked as a television host and an adjunct instructor at City College of New York, along with engaging in real estate activity and making private investments in a start-up company.
+He also ran for New York City Comptroller in 2013, losing the Democratic nomination to eventual winner Scott Stringer.

 Early life and education

 Eliot Laurence Spitzer was born in 1959 in the Bronx, New York City, the son of Anne (née Goldhaber), an English literature professor, and Bernard Spitzer, a real estate mogul.
 His paternal grandparents were Galician Jews, born in Tluste, Poland, now Ukraine.
 His maternal grandparents, born in the 1890s, were Jewish emigrants from Ottoman-era Palestine (now Israel).
 Spitzer is the youngest of three children.
 He was raised in the affluent Riverdale section of the Bronx.
 His family was not religious, and Spitzer did not have a bar mitzvah.

 He is a 1977 graduate of Horace Mann School.
-After scoring 1590 out of 1600 on the Scholastic Aptitude Test (SAT), he attended Princeton University and graduated with an B.A. from the Woodrow Wilson School of Public and International Affairs in 1981 after completing a 151-page-long senior thesis titled "Revolutions in Post-Stalin Eastern Europe: A Study of Soviet Reactions".
+After scoring 1590 out of 1600 on the Scholastic Aptitude Test (SAT), he attended Princeton University and graduated with a B.A. from the Woodrow Wilson School of Public and International Affairs in 1981, completing a 151-page-long senior thesis titled "Revolutions in Post-Stalin Eastern Europe: A Study of Soviet Reactions".
+At Princeton, he was elected chairman of the undergraduate student government and graduated in 1981.
 He then received his Juris Doctor at Harvard Law School.
-At Princeton, he was elected chairman of the undergraduate student government and graduated in 1981.
-He has said he received a perfect score on the Law School Admission Test (LSAT), and went on to attend Harvard Law School, where he met and married Silda Wall.
+He has said he received a perfect score on the Law School Admission Test (LSAT).
+During law school, he met Silda Wall, whom he would go on to marry in 1987.
 Spitzer was an editor of the Harvard Law Review.